So often an afterthought at my house, every time I make something special, I think I need to do it more often.

 What a fun way to bring everyone in the house together and make being at home a little special, whether it’s a hot summer day on the deck or a cool winter night by the fire – don’t save special drinks just for company!

-- Fall Spiced Tea: This recipe is a family favorite – sipped hot or served cold as a punch, it is pretty incredible with its mulled spices, tea and pear juice.
+Fall Spiced Tea: This recipe is a family favorite – sipped hot or served cold as a punch, it is pretty incredible with its mulled spices, tea and pear juice.
 We often riff on this recipe, using what ever is on hand and it’s always good.
 If you have a friend who’s ailing with a winter cold or flu, make them this and pour it into a beautiful bottle with instructions to reheat in the microwave.
-Look at second-hand stores for gorgeous bottles on the cheap.

-- Frozen Coffee Frappes: (like McDonald’s only better) Made in a blender with frozen cubes of coffee, a little condensed milk and plain old milk.
+Frozen Coffee Frappes: (like McDonald’s only better) Made in a blender with frozen cubes of coffee, a little condensed milk and plain old milk.
 Wonderful made with flavored coffee, and adults might wish to add a touch of a favorite liquor.
 Have them “nude” or top with what ever you’d like – whipping cream and/or a drizzle of your favorite dessert sauce.
 Your own frappes are pennies to make and a lot fewer calories – even using “real” ingredients.
-These melt – enjoy immediately.
+With no stabilizers, these melt so enjoy immediately.

 Pumpkin Spice Latte: A warm coffee drink blended with a little pumpkin puree and beautiful array of pumpkin pie spices.
 Amazingly inexpensive to make at home and far better than anything I’ve ever had while out.
 I like that this uses real pumpkin puree and therefore has just a bit of vegetable in it.
 This beverage is great cold the next day after a thorough chilling in the fridge.